400plus/400plus/devinfo.md

 ## force MF for lens (may be)
-we can try setting cameraMode->ef\_lens\_exist=0 to force, not sure if it works. if it works, it could be useful for bracketing...
+we can try setting cameraMode->ef\_lens\_exist=0 to force, not sure if it works. but if it works, it could be useful for bracketing...

-## Help translators
-make a perl script to extract the lang keys and put them in the end of the languages.ini as comments

 ## HELP messages
 make them show on key press (when over some menu item) zoom-in btn is good